Skydddoogg/soa2019_group2/service/auth/README.md

 * ```npm run test```

 # Endpoints
-1. Sign up new user with an information from request body
+1. Sign up new user with information from request body

  * ```POST /signup```